 - 1. Introduce the lesson by asking the students how communication takes place.
-You may give them the example of the story shown below: Keza was making a phone call to her mother to tell her that she was feeling sick and would like to go the hospital.
+You may give them the example of the story shown below: - Keza was making a phone call to her mother to tell her that she was feeling sick and would like to go the hospital.
 Her mother assured her that the following day; she would pick her from school and take her to hospital. - 2.
 Ask them to identify the elements of communication from that story. - 3.
 Use the story to explain various elements of communication. - 4.
-Use the cycle on page 46 of the Student's Book, to demonstrate how elements of communication work, in a communication process. - 5.
-Distribute manila papers and ask the students to do the Exercise on page 46 of the Student's Book in groups. - 6.
+Use the cycle to demonstrate how elements of communication work, in a communication process. - 5.
+Distribute manila papers and ask the students to do the Exercise in groups. - 6.
 Inspect the charts drawn, and ask them to share with other groups.
 Have groups interchange their charts as a way of sharing ideas.